seanebones-lang/mars/DAYS_1_4_SUMMARY_OCT_25_28_2025.md

 ---

-## 🎯 COMMITMENT
+##  COMMITMENT

 **We will launch January 15, 2026.**

-- ✅ Foundation is rock-solid
+-  Foundation is rock-solid
-- ✅ Velocity is exceptional (2.5x)
+-  Velocity is exceptional (2.5x)
-- ✅ Quality is uncompromising
+-  Quality is uncompromising
-- ✅ Team is firing on all cylinders
+-  Team is firing on all cylinders
-- ✅ Vision is crystal clear
+-  Vision is crystal clear
-- ✅ Confidence is 92%
+-  Confidence is 92%

-**Let's keep this momentum! 🚀**
+**We will keep this momentum! **

 ---

-## 📊 DETAILED METRICS
+##  DETAILED METRICS

 ### Files Created (20)
 1. `src/api/status.py` - Status page API